evanjje/evanjje/README.md

 I'm a first-year student at UW-Madison

-I'm majoring in Computer Science, Statistics, and Data Science, and I'm minoring in mathematics.
+I'm majoring in Computer Science, Statistics, and Data Science, and I'm minoring in mathematics and economic analytics.

 <!---
 - Interested in machine learning and quanitative finance